 There are two different types of hair transplants: follicular unit transplantation (FUT) and follicular unit extraction (FUE).
-While the procedures are similar in some ways, there are differences between FUE and FUT to be aware of.
+While the hair transplant procedures are similar in some ways, there are many differences between FUE and FUT.

-During an FUT procedure, a section of your skin – known as a graft – will be removed from the back of your scalp where hair is still growing healthily.
+During a FUT hair transplant operation, a section of your skin – known as a hair graft – will be removed from the back of your scalp where hair is still growing healthily.
 This graft will then be divided into hundreds of sections.
 These will then be re-implanted into areas of your scalp where you’re experiencing hair loss.

-An FUE procedure is similar, but this procedure involves taking individual strands of hair from areas of the scalp where hair is growing normally and reimplanting them one by one to areas where hair isn’t growing.
+An FUE procedure is similar, but this procedure involves taking individual healthy hair follicles from areas of the scalp where hair is growing normally and reimplanting them one by one to areas where hair isn’t growing.

 Not only can wearing a hat hide the transplant scars that you’ll be left with after your treatment, but they are also a crucial part of the aftercare process.

 Wearing the right type of hat can protect the implanted hairs from things like the sun, wind, rain, or dirt.
 These can potentially irritate the wounds and prevent the new hair grafts from healing properly.

 For the first few days after your treatment, it’s best to give your scalp time to heal before covering it with a hat.
 You can usually wear a hat around 10 days after your hair transplant operation.

 10 days is a good time period to wait as this gives the transplanted hair follicles a chance to take root in any balding areas without anything disturbing them.

 In the first few weeks after your hair transplant, it’s best to wear a hat that is loose and breathable.
 You don’t want to wear anything that’s too tight to your head.
 This can stick to the transplanted grafts and interrupt the healing process.